Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a variational framework: Introduction

 The contributions of this work can support the advancement of emerging data-driven techniques that rely on online parameter–state estimation.
 For example, the proposed framework can assist DTs in improving monitoring and predictive performance, and providing reliable uncertainty quantification and theoretical guarantees that contribute to achieving trustworthiness.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:background} introduces the notation, formulates the online parameter-state estimation problem, and reviews the Kullback-Leibler divergence and general framework of Gaussian filtering.
+Section~\ref{sec:background} introduces the notation, formulates the online parameter-state estimation problem, and reviews the Kullback-Leibler divergence and the general framework of Gaussian filtering.
 Section~\ref{sec:methodology} presents the proposed factorization-based online variational inference framework.
-In Section~\ref{sec:experiments}, we evaluate the method through numerical experiments and compare its performance with several online Bayesian parameter-state methods.
+Section~\ref{sec:computational_complexity} analyzes the computational complexities of our framework.
+In Section~\ref{sec:experiments}, we evaluate the proposed method through numerical experiments and compare its performance with several online joint posterior approximation methods.
 Finally, conclusions are given in Section~\ref{sec:conclusion}.